 Your relationship with your supervisor.
 If you get along with your boss, it may be easier to persuade them to allow you to leave early.
 Some of this is within your control—for example, you can foster a trusting relationship by being honest and reliable—and some of it is the luck of the draw.
 If you and your boss have communication issues or other interpersonal problems, it will obviously be harder to convince them.

+Your work history.
 Employees who skip work, arrive late, or leave early without a solid reason will likely have trouble getting their requests approved.

-Here’s a guide to how to leave work early without your request impacting your standing as an employee.
+Frame your request the right way.
 How you ask to leave work early will also influence how your request is received.
-The best approach in many situations is to frame your action as a request as opposed to simply informing your supervisor that you will be leaving early.
-You're more likely to get an affirmative response if you ask rather than tell.
+The best approach in many situations is to frame your action as a request (as opposed to simply informing your supervisor that you will be leaving early).
+You're more likely to get a positive response if you ask rather than tell.

-Depending on the personality of your supervisor, it can also help to include how this will benefit your performance in the long-run.
+Emphasize the benefits to the company.
+Depending on your supervisor's personality, it can also help to include how this will benefit your performance in the long run.
 For example, “If I take care of this dentist appointment now, I won’t have to deal with it when we’re busy with that big project next month.”

 Good Reasons for Leaving Work Early

-Although there are both legitimate and illegitimate excuses to leave work early, remember that your employer’s response will likely depend more on your standing as an employee than on the reason you provide.
+Although there are both good—and not so good—excuses to leave work early, remember that your employer’s response will likely depend more on your standing as an employee than on the reason you provide.